mybuddymichael/linter-elm-make/README.md

 #### `Lint On The Fly`
 By default, linting is only done after saving the file.
 If you want to lint while typing, turn on the `Lint On The Fly` option in the package settings.
 Also make sure that the `Lint As You Type` option is enabled in the [linter](https://atom.io/packages/linter) package settings.

+NOTE: Linting on the fly is experimental and currently works by copying the source files to the `Work Directory` (or to a temporary directory if `Work Directory` is blank) and running `elm-make` there.

 #### `Always Compile Main`
 If enabled, the main file(s) will always be compiled instead of the active file.
 The main files can be set using `Linter Elm Make: Set Main Paths`.
 If not set, the linter will look for `Main.elm` files in the source directories.
 Take note that if this is enabled, modules unreachable from the main modules will not be linted.
 Disabled by default.